As with every event, Abingdon Motorsport CAR-nival is reliant on an huge army of unsung heroes, the club marshal…

-SATURDAY SPRINT TIME: The CAR-nival Sprint event is relatively simple by comparison whereby we need around 40 marshals to keep it all safe and to act as first responders to any incidents.
+The Sprint event is relatively simple by comparison whereby we need around 40 marshals to keep it all safe and to act as first responders to any incidents.

-Abingdon Motorsport CAR-nival requires a small army of volunteers and one of the most important groups are our worthy band of MSA licenced radio operators.
+CAR-nival requires a small army of volunteers and one of the most important groups are our worthy band of MS-UK licenced radio operators.

-Our Communications Officer (Sue Fielding) is always on the lookout for volunteers and would love to hear from anyone volunteering for Saturday (we use experienced radio operators on the sprint) and Sunday, or even both.
+Our Communications Officer (Sue Fielding) is always on the lookout for volunteers and would love to hear from anyone volunteering for Saturday (we use experienced 81 frequency radio operators on the Sprint) and of course on the Rally on Sunday – or even both!

 Helpers and Officials

-Although Abingdon Motorsport CAR-nival is run under the banner of 3 motor clubs, it is essential a group of organisers and friends all joining together to make it happen… Officials and volunteers travel from afar a field and Cornwall to Carlisle and so you don’t have to be a member of any particular club.
+Although CAR-nival runs under the banner of 3 main motor clubs, it is essentially a group of organisers and friends that all joining together to make it happen.
+Officials and volunteers travel from as far afield as Cornwall and Carlisle so you don’t have to be a local or even a member of any particular club.

 We are always on the look out for ‘new blood’ and would love to hear from anybody who wants to join the team.

-Contact Barry at email@example.com to find out more.
+Contact firstname.lastname@example.org if you want to find out more.